What is MCP?

 - Once connected, a success popup will confirm the connection.

 - Click “Test connection” to verify access and see available tools.
+If the test fails, Langdock shows the error returned by the server.

 Advanced OAuth Authentication